-Let us try to understand how Satan, the prince of the world, was condemned at the crucifixion.
+Let us spend time trying to understand how Satan, the prince of the world, was condemned at the crucifixion.

-When Jesus died on the cross, He paid the redemption price to release us from the enemy's firm grip on us: "You were bought at a price.
+If you are a believer, when Jesus died on the cross, He paid the redemption price to release you from the enemy's stronghold on you: "You were bought at a price.
 Therefore honor God with your bodies" (1 Corinthians 6:20); the precious blood of Christ was the substitutionary payment from Satan's slave market of sin.
-However, our question is, "How was Satan judged at the cross?"
+However, the question we want to answer is "How was Satan judged at the cross?"

 Let us go back to the beginning of Jesus' ministry.
 When the devil was tempting Jesus in the desert, Satan took Christ to a very high mountain and showed him all the kingdoms of the world and their splendor.
 "All this I will give you," he said, "if you will bow down and worship me" (Matthew 4:8).
 How could Satan offer something to Christ that was not his to offer?
 The Scriptures are clear that the Earth belongs to the Lord (Psalm 24:1).
 Jesus never disputed the claim by Satan that dominion over the Earth was his.
-In two other places, the Lord upheld Satan's legal claim by calling the devil "the prince of this world" (John 12:31 and 14:30).
+In fact, in two other places, the Lord upheld Satan's legal claim by calling Satan "the prince of this world" (John 12:31 and 14:30). $\Box$

 Satan managed to gain legal rule and dominion over the Earth in the Garden of Eden when Adam and Eve chose to obey Satan rather than God.
-From the beginning, God gave rulership and dominion over the earth to man:
+From the beginning, God had given rulership and dominion to man:

-26Then God said, "Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground."
-27So God created man in his own image, in the image of God he created him; male and female he created them.
-28God blessed them and said to them, "Be fruitful and increase in number; fill the earth and subdue it.
+Then God said, "Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground."
+So God created man in his own image, in the image of God he created him; male and female he created them.
+God blessed them and said to them, "Be fruitful and increase in number; fill the earth and subdue it.
 Rule over the fish of the sea and the birds of the air and over every living creature that moves on the ground" (Genesis 1:26-28 Emphasis mine).

 The race of Adam, i.e., humankind, became subservient to Satan and gave him the dominion over the earth that God had given to man from the beginning.
-The Hebrew word radah, translated with our English word "rule," means to "rule over or subdue."
+The Hebrew word, radah, translated with our English word "rule," means to "rule over or subdue."
 Speaking by the Spirit, King David said something very similar: